Egg and Chickpea Patties

 - Cheesy Twist — Mix in ¼ cup crumbled low-fat feta before forming patties for a Mediterranean vibe.

-- Baked Option — Bake at 190°C on a parchment-lined sheet for 20 minutes, flipping halfway, to reduce oil further.
+- Baked Option — Bake at 190°C on a parchment-lined sheet for 20 minutes, flipping halfway.

 - Spiced Up — Add ½ tsp smoked paprika and a pinch of coriander for deeper, earthy warmth.